Catchpoint

 The Olympian Jared Deacon was a contestant on the second episode.

-BBC Daytime repeated two series one episodes, three series two episodes and all of series three at 1.45 in the Doctors slot between 22 August and 2 September 2022.
+BBC Daytime repeated several episodes at 1.45 in the Doctors slot between 22 August and 2 September 2022 and again between 12 and 16 August 2024.
 It's lighthearted family entertainment, works at any time of day.

 Web links